-Tip 1- Stay on Property
+Tip 1- Stay on Property or close by

 First up, if you’re staying on site, you’re going to want to book your resort early.
 Disney World operates at peak season during the holidays, which means resorts fill up quickly.

 Staying on Disney property is a smart move because you will save tons of travel time by using their free shuttles to and from the parks.
 The shuttles have multiple pick up and drop off spots in each resort and they travel to all four parks, Disney Springs, and both waterparks (usually close by mid December).

 Not everyone can stay on resort (and around 75% of people visiting don’t stay on Disney Property).
 So consider staying close by!

 Options for staying close by but not at a Disney Resort include: Staying in Disney Springs at a Good Neighbor Hotel, Getting a rental very close to the main gates, or Staying at Universal Studios and enjoying both of the Holiday Offerings!

 I know for many that the “present” for the year is going to Disney- I totally get that!